 Ethernet over copper cable is cost-effective and reliable

-Ethernet over twisted pair copper uses the common and popular 8P8C modular Ethernet connector.
+Ethernet over copper uses the common and popular 8P8C modular Ethernet connector.
 Ethernet over twisted pair is a cost-effective and reliable medium to transport data up to 100 meters at 1 Gb/s, or up to 40 meters at 10 Gb/s.
 While twinax can extend the usefulness of copper for shorter distances, longer lengths are infeasible due to copper’s physical limitations.
 We enable you to quickly and easily test your Ethernet devices to ensure the quality and reliability of your designs.

 Enhanced SFP+/QSFP+ extend Ethernet range